-Adjustments to the returned assessment roll: The County received and processed adjustments to the returned roll from January 1st until May 1st totaling a net reduction of taxable assessment of approximately \$13.0 million or 0.18% of total taxable assessment.
-Due to a large shift from Residential assessment to the Farmland tax class (currently taxed at 25% of the Residential tax rate), the overall impact is approximately a reduction of \$20.2 million in assessment.
+- Adjustments to the returned assessment roll: The County received and processed adjustments to the returned roll from January 1st until May 6th totaling a net decrease of taxable assessment of approximately \$896,300 or 0.012% of total taxable assessment.
+Due to a large shift from Residential assessment to the Farmland tax class (currently taxed at 25% of the Residential tax rate), the overall impact is approximately a reduction of approximately \$10.4 million in assessment, primarily in the residential tax class.
 This shift will increase the overall tax impact for all tax classes.
-Impact: increased municipal tax rate
+Impact: increased municipal tax rate - Amended "notional tax rate" calculation: Based on the revised methodology for calculating the "notional tax rate", which has been used consistently in previous years, typically results in a lower overall municipal levy change percentage.
+Impact: no municipal tax impact

-- Amended "notional tax rate" calculation: Based on the revised methodology for calculating the "notional tax rate", the apportionment of overall tax impacts between re-assessment impacts and levy increase impacts has shifted slightly to reflect more of a re-assessment impact.
-Impact: no municipal tax impact - Property tax capping options: Although it does not have a direct tax impact on any specific class, for 2020, staff recommend that the County adopt all available capping options for the non-residential classes, as allowed by the Province, in order to exit the tax capping requirements as soon as possible.
+- Property tax capping options: Although it does not have a direct tax impact on any specific class, for 2022, staff recommend that the County adopt all available capping options for the non-residential classes, as allowed by the Province, in order to exit the tax capping requirements as soon as possible.
 Currently, only the multi-residential tax class has been eliminated from the capping requirements, leaving 6 properties impacted by the capping provisions 2 in the industrial class and 4 in the commercial class.
-The commercial class will begin the four year phase out of capping in 2020, and the industrial class will begin in 2021, resulting in all property classes being excluded from capping after 2024.
+The commercial class began the four year phase out of capping in 2020, and the industrial class began in 2021, resulting in all property classes being excluded from capping after 2024.
 Impact: no municipal tax impact - Small-scale on-farm business subclasses: Starting in 2018, municipalities were able to establish optional small-scale on-farm business subclasses for qualifying assessment in the industrial and commercial tax classes.
 Council adopted both of these eligible subclasses to support local farmers and to help diversify their operations from an economic development standpoint in 2018.
 These optional subclasses will provide some moderate tax relief while spurring growth in the local economy.
-Impacts: at this time, there have not been any properties assessed in either of the optional subclasses.
-However, future budgets can be amended if necessary to address the impacts of the optional subclasses.
+Impacts: minimal municipal tax impact (there is one property assessed under the commercial first subclass). - Small Business Subclass: The Province announced in the 2020 Ontario Budget that municipalities would have the ability to adopt a new optional small business property subclass.
+Staff have reviewed the regulations released in May of 2021.
+Impact: at this time, staff are not recommending implementation of this optional subclass.

-Relative to the estimated tax impacts presented during approval of the 2020 Tax Supported Operating Budget, the following table outlines the changes and estimated overall annual tax impacts based on the impact of the tax policy decisions/recommendations outlined in this report and highlighted above:
+Relative to the estimated tax impacts presented during approval of the 2022 Tax Supported Operating Budget, the following table outlines the changes and estimated overall annual tax impacts based on the impact of the tax policy decisions/recommendations outlined in this report and highlighted above:

-2020 Estimated 2020 Annual Tax Actual 2020 Annual Tax Property Class Average Impact as refl ected in the Impact Ba sed on the Assessed Value Approved Budget Recommend ed Tax Policy \$ % \$ % Industrial \$537,400 \$(261.45) (1.32)% \$(217.56) (1.10)% Multi-residential \$1,063,200 \$(304.14) (1.28)% \$(229.51) (0.97)% Commercial \$318,900 \$68.82 0.75% \$87.77 0.96% Residential \$277,200 \$30.11 0.93% \$39.84 1.23% Farm \$408,600 \$77.16 6.84% \$80.74 7.16%
+Property Class 2022 Average Estimated 2022 Annual Tax Impact as Reflected in the Actual 2022 An Impact Based Assessed Value Approved Budget Recommended Tax Policy Industrial \$ 537,400 \$ 264.91 1.48% \$ 281.64 1.58% Multi-residential \$ 1,063,200 \$ 450.37 1.88% \$ 478.82 2.00% Commercial \$ 318,900 \$ 114.34 1.35% \$ 121.57 1.44% Residential \$ 280,460 \$ 76.95 2.29% \$ 80.70 2.41% Farm \$ 408,600 \$ 21.64 1.76% \$ 23.00 1.87%

-Based on the tax policy recommendations reflected in this report, the revised overall tax impact on an average residential property has increased to 1.23% from the 0.93% impact presented at the time of the budget approval.
-This change is due primarily the significant shift in Residential assessment to the Farmland tax class, which is taxed at a much lower rate.
-As well, recent appeals have resulted in assessment reductions within the commercial class, which also shifts more burden to the residential property class.
+Based on the tax policy recommendations reflected in this report, the revised overall tax impact on an average residential property has increased to 2.41% from the 2.29% impact presented at the time of the budget approval.
+This change is due primarily the shift in Residential assessment to the Farmland tax class, which is taxed at a much lower rate.